 Exploring themes of nature, love and inter-generational relationships, the story brings together three people and three generations: a six-year-old girl, a father and an old grandmother.
 It’s a humane story that focuses on the unique friendship between the young Sophia and her grandmother, spending their summer together on an island far out in the archipelago.

-The novel celebrated its 50-year anniversary last year, and is currently being adapted for the big screen, starring Glenn Close.
+The novel celebrated its 50-year anniversary in 2022, and is has recently been adapted for the big screen, starring Glenn Close.
 The book has a 4,04 rating in Goodreads based on nearly 35,000 reviews, and amongst readers worldwide, is widely respected by critics and other authors.

 The Summer Book “is one of my top ten favorite books of all time, for it is a perfect and unsentimental tale of two ungovernable females at loose in nature, and it thrills me.”